sebasfalcone/better-work-notes/Dessign_Patterns.md

 ## Composition over inheritance
 Inheritance is the most obvious and easy way of reusing code between classes.
 You have two classes with the same code, create a common base class for those two and move the similar code into it.

-Unfortunately, inheritance comes with caveats that become apparent when you program has tons of classes:
+Unfortunately, the inheritance comes with caveats that become apparent when your program has tons of classes:

-- **A subclass can't reduce the interface of a supper-class**:
+- **A subclass can't reduce the interface of a superclass**:
    - You have yo implement all abstract methods of the parent class, even if you won't use them.
 - **When overriding methods you need to make sure that the new behavior is compatible with the base one**:
    - Objects of the subclass may be passed to any code that expects objects of the super-class and you don't want that code to break.